f5devcentral/ansible-role-f5ansible/README.md

 Using this role, you will be able to use the latest version, and version specific F5 Networks Ansible Modules.

+This is a stop-gap solution until Ansible Galaxy's "Collection" feature is stable and globally available.

 ## Requirements

  - python >= 2.7